thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 person returning from the local durgah waschasedby shawlcovered boys.
 These boys again stoned the Dadhabhoy Chawl.
-When the police came on the scene they rounded up 26 boys, aged between 12 and 14 years, from the chawl.
+When the police came on the scene they rounded up 26 boys, aged between 12 and 14 years, from the _chawl_.
 A witness stated that the boys were beaten and abused by the police in the presence of the armed _Shiv Sainiks_, who according to the police were carrying arms not for use as weapons of offence, but only for self defense!
 The boys were kept in custody for five days.
-The occupants left behind in the chawl, mostly women andchildren, took refuge in a nearby mosque.
+The occupants left behind in the _chawl_, mostly women andchildren, took refuge in a nearby mosque.
 From the mosque they witnessed the looting and destruction of their homes by _Shiv Sainiks_ as also by some of their own neighbours.
 The victims